jmadinlab/traits/public/procedures.md

 > Public data must be citable.

 Unpublished can also be imported into the database if it is kept private.
-Private data can be made public once published and associated with a resource.
+Private data can be made public once associated with a published resource.
 Benefits of accepting unpublished data include:

 - Being able to easily download the data alongside useful public data for analysis
 - Being more likely to contribute the data at end of project and improve its longevity